ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - {{SLSA}}
 - {{SWID}}

+The contents of the Statement may be placed in the protected header `payload`, or the Issuer may use {{-COSE-HASH}}, storing a hash of the Statement.
 Once all the Envelope headers are set, an Issuer MUST use a standard COSE implementation to produce an appropriately serialized Signed Statement.
-The SCITT tag `COSE_Sign1_Tagged` is outside the scope of COSE, and used to indicate that a signed object is a Signed Statement.

 Issuers can produce Signed Statements about different Artifacts under the same Identity.
 Issuers and Relying Parties must be able to recognize the Artifact to which the Statements pertain by looking at the Signed Statement.